 A subsequent album, The Bad Plus Joshua Redman, demonstrated the flexible strength of the band’s identity: Instead of suddenly turning into a jazz quartet with saxophone up front, the band made a place for Redman’s voice.
 For his part, Redman worked hard to become a functioning part of the band’s machinery, accepting its terms and conditions.

 The Bad Plus has also had an influence on the postmillennial jazz landscape, especially for improvising bands made up of acoustic piano, bass and drums.
 The Jim Black Trio is one group that applies some Bad Plus methodology toward its own outcome.
-A handful of European groups, like Phronesis and GoGo Penguin, have done something similar, with varying degree of originality.
+A handful of European groups, like Phronesis and GoGo Penguin, have done something similar, with varying degrees of originality.

 Meanwhile, the creative energies of The Bad Plus have been unflagging: It’s Hard, released last year, is an all-covers album that shows no hint of exhaustion.
 Judging by all the available evidence, the band still has its musical mojo.
 Iverson, speaking in a proudly matter-of-fact tone, put it this way: “The Bad Plus has essentially never played a bad gig.”

 The answer gets a little complicated, but at root it involves long-simmering internal tensions.
 Iverson responded to the question with a jazz-historical anecdote, drawing from a firsthand source.

 “Tootie Heath told me about the later years of the Modern Jazz Quartet, when all four members would demand to be seated in first class, in the opposing corners,” he said.
 “They would need two limos, because Milt [Jackson] and John [Lewis] couldn’t even rub shoulders with each other anymore.
 But they kept the band together because the money was so good.”